ChuckJonas/SObjectDeepClone/README.md

 ## Considerations

+- It automatically clones all `createable` fields on both the parent and children objects (should be made configurable in future).
 - This utility is not currently optimized for cloning multiple objects (My use-case was to replace the Standard Layout `Clone` button)
 - Currently limited to 5 relationships (due to SOQL query limit)
 - You might need update `SObjectDeepCloneTest` with your own custom object generators to get tests to pass.